ECON 3116A: Seminar in Environmental Economics and Policy

 • API 905y/ECON 3116 a/b are cross-listed together here as one course page.

-• The seminar will return to in-person only for the Fall 2025 semester.
-It will meet on scheduled Wednesday's in Land Hall, Belfer 400 at the Harvard Kennedy School 4:30 - 5:45.
+• The seminar will return to in-person only for the Spring 2026 semester.
+It will meet on Thursdays, 4:30 - 5:45, alternating between Land Hall, Belfer 400 at the Harvard Kennedy School, and Building E51 (Tang Center), 70 Memorial Drive, Room 376 at MIT.

 • If you do not have a Harvard ID, and you plan to attend the seminar, please email Meredith Landry so that she can add you to the security list.
 All Non-Harvard ID holders will need to enter the Kennedy School through the main entrance of the Wexner building and check in at the security desk so please allow extra time for entry.